Eldfell: Lava-cooling operations

 One notable feature of the lava cooling operation was the deposit of large amounts of salt where seawater was sprayed onto the lava.
 Large expanses of flow became encrusted with extensive white deposits, and it was estimated that up to 220,000 tonnes (240,000 short tons) of salt was deposited in total.

 Sigurgeirsson called these protective measures "undoubtedly the most extensive that have ever been used in a volcanic eruption" and said that "had it not been for the cooling, the lava tongue [into the harbor] could be expected to…extend further along its direction of movement…for a whole month longer than it actually did.
 It failed by only about 100 meters to block the entrance to the harbor".

 The cooling operation ended on 10 July 1973, and approximately 7.3 million cubic metres of seawater were pumped.
 This eruption was a special case where the method used to control the lava was suited to local conditions.
-Firstly, the initial eruption was only 1100 yd from the centre of town and harbour.
+Firstly, the initial eruption was only 1100 yd from the centre of town and harbor.
 Next, the flow of lava was slow and allowing time to plan and carry out control.
-Thirdly, sea water was available in its nearby harbour and lastly, it was easy to move pipes and pump equipment as the transport system by sea and road was good.
+Thirdly, sea water was available in its nearby harbor; and lastly, it was easy to move pipes and pump equipment as the transport system by sea and road was good.
 (Richard & James, 1983) The entire operation cost a total of US$1,447,742 at the time.

 The eruption made headlines around the world when it began, and was covered constantly by Icelandic news crews throughout.
-In Europe, the eruption was one of the biggest news items while it continued, competing for front page space with breakthroughs then being made in the Vietnam War peace talks in Paris.
+In Europe, the eruption was one of the biggest news items while it continued, competing for front-page space with breakthroughs then being made in the Vietnam War peace talks in Paris.
 The efforts of the islanders to halt the lava flows received particular attention, with coverage in publications such as National Geographic.
 The attention focused on the island as a result of the eruption led to a later upsurge in tourism once the eruption was over.